wish15/authentication_and_text_saving_fastapi/README.md

 # Testing

-For testing install pytest library then run pytest in command prompt in the same directry. test_main.py will automatically get executed and testing will get perform.
+For testing install pytest library then run pytest in command prompt in the same directory.
+_test_main.py_ will automatically get executed and testing will get perform.

-Thank you
+Thank you!!!